Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/essay.md

 - how text use differs from relying on video alone
 - what kinds of texts are easiest or hardest for different reader groups

-This lane follows directly from *Reading Signed Text*.
+This work area follows directly from *Reading Signed Text*.

 It treats reading as a research problem rather than as a simple yes-or-no claim.